Are visitors welcome on Gometra?

 Of our four houses legally available for residential occupation, one is occupied by my family, one is leased on a long let, and two are used for holiday lets and decanting long term residents.
 We have a new family currently in the process of moving here.

 What is your housing allocation policy?

 Sometimes there is a legal reason why we cannot let, e.g. there are not enough rooms for children of different genders or a property is not legally allowed to be lived in.
 Housing law is strict and when we have spare accommodation we try to strike the right balance between obeying it and getting people housed, subject to protecting the interests of the existing community and the potential tenants.
 Decisions are taken by consensus of existing stakeholders.
-Over the years we have successfully housed several dozen people.
+Over the years we have successfully housed over three dozen people.
 On two occasions over the last 20 years when we have had space and there has been no legal impediment we have felt at first meeting that there was already evidence of a breakdown in any potential working relationship however good the intentions on both sides.
-The wrong person could sink us.
+The wrong match could sink us.

 What kind of leases do you offer?

 We normally offer formal and informal licences to occupy, Scottish short assured tenancies, and longer self-repairing leases.
 We are concerned that we may no longer be able to offer new leases due to the increasing compliance responsibility on landlords, some of which applies even to rent free accommodation like ours.
 However, we are hoping to identify a means of continuing to offer licences to occupy.